luismiguelcasadodiaz/pipex/README.md

 I use the function arg_ok that verifies those four arguments, prints all error messages related to such verification.
 If all four arguments are correct, arg_ok returns a struct with the right values to pass to the children processes.
-The struct holds a all_ok variable that indicates if all filenames and commnads are reachable.
+The struct holds a all_ok variable that indicates if all filenames and commands are reachable.
-Also max_cmds and num_cmds help to manage the cmds malloc
+Also, max_cmds and num_cmds help to manage the cmds malloc

 ```c
 typedef struct	s_pipex_args